nixintel/ShodanGeoScan/README.md

 E.g. `Manchester` is fine but `Milton Keynes` will throw an error and needs to be listed as `"Milton Keynes"`.
 I'll get round to fixing this one day.

+An example of the format is in the `example.txt` file in this repository.

 ##### Bugs and limitations

 The main limitations of this program are connected to Shodan's API.
 With a basic membership API key Shodan will only return a maximum of 100 results, even if the query reports a higher number of matches.